LEARNAcademy/syllabus/cat-tinder/backend/api_endpoints.md

 We start with the index route.
 In this endpoint, we want to return all of the cats that the application knows about.
 Later on, we may want to add search and/or pagination, but for now we'll keep things simple and just return all the cats.

 ### Create a spec
 We're going to practice Test Driven Development, so let's start with a test.
-We'll add a `requests` folder to the `spec` folder that rspec generated.
+We'll add a `requests` folder to the `spec` folder that RSPEC generated.
 Then, we'll add our test file:

 **/spec/requests/cats_spec.rb**